 Some of the links on this site may be affiliate links.
 This means, at no additional cost to you, I may be paid a small commission if you follow the links and make a purchase.
 Learn more here.

-Traditionally, pesto is made with a mortar and pestle by smashing the pine nuts, then adding the basil, garlic, Parmesan, olive oil, and salt.
+Traditional pesto is made with a mortar and pestle by smashing pine nuts, then adding basil, garlic, Parmesan, olive oil, and salt.

-I also like to substitute granulated garlic or roasted garlic for the fresh garlic.
+- Garlic – I like using granulated garlic in this recipe, but you could use roasted garlic or fresh garlic.
+Use what you like and what you have.
+Roasted garlic will have the most depth of flavor, fresh garlic will be .
 This is mostly for my kids.
 My husband and I like the spicy garlic flavor, but if there’s any hope of our kids eating it, the spice can’t be there.
 Use what works best for you!

-Pulse your food processor a few times and then turn it on until everything is the same consistency.
+Pulse your food processor a few times and then turn it on until you’ve got a uniform consistency.
 Scrape down the sides, if necessary.

-Next, pour in the olive oil with the food processor running.
+Once you’ve got the uniform consistency, pour in the olive oil with the food processor running.
+Then serve your pesto or store it for later.

 If it tastes a little bitter, try adding another pinch of salt.
 Salt will counteract the bitterness, as would more Parmesan, or something acidic (like lemon juice).

-How long will my homemade basil pesto last?
+How long will my basil walnut pesto last?

-It would be delicious on these homemade “cheese” crackers, or mixed with some mayo as a dip for baked sweet potato fries.
+- Mix it with some avocado oil mayo as a dip for your baked sweet potato fries

 Looking for more delicious homemade sauce recipes?